Prof. dr. ir. Mugge, R.

 Ruth Mugge is professor of Design for Sustainable Consumer Behavior at the Faculty of Industrial Design Engineering.
 Her main research interests are (sustainable) consumer behaviour, product perception, design for behaviour change, and design for the circular economy.

-After completing her PhD on the topic of product attachment in 2007, Ruth Mugge continued her research on understanding consumers’ acceptance and behaviour towards (sustainable) products with the intention to provide designers with guidelines on how to design products that trigger the desired inferences and behavioural responses.
+After completing her PhD on the topic of product attachment, Ruth Mugge continued her research on understanding consumers’ acceptance and behaviour towards (sustainable) products with the intention to provide designers with guidelines on how to design products that trigger the desired inferences and behavioural responses.
 She has received both European and national (NWO) funding for her research.

 Specific research questions that she is currently working on are:

 - How can designers stimulate consumers to prolong the lifetime of products?